constellation-app/constellation/CoreUtilities/src/au/gov/asd/tac/constellation/utilities/docs/icons.md

 </tr>
 </tbody>
 </table>

-Different attributes that make up a node icon

 The sizes specified above are indicative; for instance, an icon of a tree may be higher than 48 pixels and narrower than 48 pixels.
 However,